melakusheri/MyMovie/README.md

   My Movies

   ## Description
-This app utilizes TMDb API to get the latest movies and users can favorite & keep track of the movies, it has a full login system along with options to favorite movies, see the latest movies informaton and a dd comment.
+This app utilizes TMDb API to get the latest movies and users can favorite & keep track of the movies, it has a full login system along with options to favorite movies, see the latest movies informaton and add comment.
 A movie app to find and store your favorite movies all in one place.

   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)